sublime-treesitter/TreeSitter/README.md

 ## Installation

 - Install `TreeSitter` from Package Control
-- Install new languages with `TreeSitter: Install Language`
+- See installed languages / install a new language with `TreeSitter: Install Language`
-    - `python` and `json` installed by default
+    - Only `python` and `json` installed by default

 ## Usage